nitefood/asn/README.md

 ##### *IP Classification*

-The script will use the ip-api, incolumitas.com, ipinfo.io and PeeringDB services to classify target IPs and trace hops into these categories:
+The script will use the ip-api, ipapi.is, ipinfo.io and PeeringDB services to classify target IPs and trace hops into these categories:

 * [Anycast](https://en.wikipedia.org/wiki/Anycast) IP
 * Mobile network